Fi5t/NimbusSRP-Android/README.md

 [![GitHub license](https://img.shields.io/github/license/Fi5t/NimbusSRP-Android.svg)](https://github.com/Fi5t/NimbusSRP-Android/blob/master/LICENSE)

-This is classic NimbusSRP library optimized for Android.
-If you are looking for Java version of this library refer to the [original repository](https://bitbucket.org/connect2id/nimbus-srp).
+This is a classic NimbusSRP library optimized for Android.
+If you are looking for Java version of this library, refer to the [original repository](https://bitbucket.org/connect2id/nimbus-srp).

 ### Why?

-When you using classical NimbusSRP with Android, you will definitely face java dependencies problem.
-I had to add `javax.xml.bind:jaxb-api` to my project just to provide normal NimbusSRP work.
+If you try using the original NimbusSRP with Android, you will definitely face Java dependencies problem.
+I had to add `javax.xml.bind:jaxb-api` to my project just to make NimbusSRP work.
 Moreover, not each version of `jaxb-api` works fine with Android (only 2.2.4 at this moment).
-Everything was almost fine until I decided to configure ProGuard with all this things.
-It was a really scary experience =) Finally, I decided to make alter version of NimbusSRP with Android in mind.
+Everything was going almost fine until I decided to configure ProGuard with all these things.
+It turned out to be a really scary experience =) Finally, I decided to make an altered version of NimbusSRP with Android in mind.

 I didn't change the library code at all, just threw away unnecessary components from `cli` package.